AlaskaDHSS/RFP-AVS-EVS/archive/1 - Request for Proposals (Draft).md

     asset/enhanced verification systems approved by the Centers for Medicare & Medicaid Services.

-An offeror\'s failure to meet these minimum prior experience requirements may cause their proposal to be considered non-responsive and their proposal may be rejected.
+An offeror's failure to meet these minimum prior experience requirements may cause their proposal to be considered non-responsive and their proposal may be rejected.

-Offerors must complete Required Vendor Response - DHSS IT Requirements, and return it as part of their proposal.
+Offerors must also complete the attachment ‘AVS Required Vendor Response - DHSS IT Requirements’, and return it as part of their proposal.
 A failure to complete and return this IT Reference will result in a proposal being deemed non-responsive.

 In the body of their proposal, offerors must provide comprehensive narrative statements that illustrate their understanding of the technical requirements and must respond to all applicable sections, or respond why a section is not applicable.
 A failure to demonstrate how the solution being proposed addresses the Technical Requirements outlined may result in the proposal deemed non-responsive and rejected.

 ### <a name="1.05"></a>SEC.
 1.05 REQUIRED REVIEW